 In the end, it’s not really about achieving the goal or pose — it is all about what you learn and who you become in the process.
 Most importantly, it’s about the journey.
 Learning to see where your limitations are, finding lightness & acceptance of where you are at in your unique journey.

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”

-Kat is continually studying and refining her craft.
-She derives ongoing inspiration from studies of yoga philosophy, anatomy & neuroscience and her incredible teachers with centuries of combined wisdom including: Maty Ezraty, Richard Freeman & Mary Taylor, Simon Park, Janet Stone, Baron Baptiste, Kelly Heath-Major, Donna Farhi, Ana Forrest and Georg Feuerstein.
+Kat derives ongoing inspiration from studies of yoga philosophy, anatomy & physiology and neuroscience.
+She is deeply grateful to her incredible teachers with centuries of combined wisdom including: Maty Ezraty, Richard Freeman & Mary Taylor, Simon Park, Janet Stone, Baron Baptiste, Kelly Heath-Major, Donna Farhi, Ana Forrest and Georg Feuerstein.

 ‘The success of Yoga does not lie in the ability to perform postures but in how it positively changes the way we live our life and our relationships.’